 All in all, we feel that Ollie is the best dog food choice!

 - Limited ingredient

 - May be more expensive than store-bought options

 2. Purina ONE SmartBlend Classic Ground Entree Canned Dog Food – Best Value

-The Purina ONE SmartBlend Classic Ground Entree Canned Dog Food is our pick for the best dog food for arthritis, hip dysplasia, joint health for the money.
-It comes in chicken or beef, both of which are supplemented with pork and egg for the protein sources.
+The Purina ONE SmartBlend Classic Ground Entree Canned Dog Food is our pick for the best dog food for arthritis, hip dysplasia, and joint health for the money.
+It comes in chicken or beef, both of which are supplemented with pork and egg for protein sources.
 It is a no-nonsense product with a straightforward list of ingredients.

 The dog food also contains brown rice for digestive system support.
 It also contains oat and none of the problematic grain substitutes like lentils.
 However, it lacks added taurine, an essential nutrient for heart health.
 The calorie count is in line with veterinary recommendations for optimal weight control, the best kind of joint health support.

 - Multiple protein sources